Nutrition

 Some foods have helpful active and live microbial cultures already in them.
 Fermentation is the process of adding living microbes to certain foods, changing the foods into something new.
 For example, yogurt is made by adding lactic acid bacteria to milk.5

-Almost every ancient culture has made and consumed their own version of fermented food for thousands of years.
+Almost every ancient culture has made and consumed its own version of fermented food for thousands of years.
 Some of the living microbes within these delicacies make their way to our intestines after we eat them, improving the microbiome population.5

-Some examples of fermented foods include:5
+Some examples of fermented foods include:

 • Kefir, or fermented milk.